-Stage 1 A 12-month ECL is calculated for financial assets which are neither credit-impaired on origination nor for which there has been a SICR.
-Stage 2 A lifetime ECL allowance is calculated for financial assets that are assessed to have displayed a SICR since origination and are not considered low credit risk.
-Stage 3 (credit impaired assets) A lifetime ECL is calculated for financial assets that are assessed to be credit impaired.
+A 12-month ECL is calculated for financial assets which are neither credit-impaired on origination nor for which there has been a SICR.
+A lifetime ECL allowance is calculated for financial assets that are assessed to have displayed a SICR since origination and are not considered low credit risk.
+A lifetime ECL is calculated for financial assets that are assessed to be credit impaired.
 The following criteria are used in determining whether the financial asset is impaired: • default • significant financial difficulty of borrower and/or modification • probability of bankruptcy or financial reorganization • disappearance of an active market due to financial difficulties